cfsmp3/kimsufi-crawler/README.md

   - `pushbullet_apikey`: your Pushbullet API key, notification sent to all devices.
   - `freemobile_username`: your freemobile login
   - `freemobile_key`: your freemobile sms notification key
+  - `twilio_account_sid`: You get this from your twilio dashboard
+  - `twilio_auth_token`: your freemobile sms notification key
+  - `twilio_recipient`: phone number to send the notification to
+  - `twilio_sender`: phone number to send the notification from, must be linked to the twilio account

 - Crawler runs on Python 2.7+ and Tornado framework 4.0+.
 Assuming that you already have Python/pip, just get Tornado and the notifier dependencies with `sudo pip install -r requirements.txt`.
 You can also set up virtualenv if you like.
 - Run with `python crawler.py`.
 If no error messages come, you're ready.